clezcoding/multiscriptbyclez/README.md

 How can i use this Script?

-Just insert this command in your Shell: wget https://github.com/clezcoding/multiscriptbyclez/archive/main.zip && unzip main.zip && cd multiscriptbyclez-main && chmod 777 multiscript_by_clez.sh && ./multiscript_by_clez.sh
+Just insert this command in your Shell: wget https://github.com/clezcoding/multiscriptbyclez/archive/main.zip && unzip main.zip && cd multiscriptbyclez-main && chmod 777 install.sh && ./install.sh

 Have Fun and Peace Out :)